Silvac34/myc/ReadMe.md

 You first have to create a Heroku account

-Then enter the following command in your project's directory (on your guest machine)
+Then enter the following command in your project's directory
 ```
 heroku login
 ```